UKPLab/attitude-root-taxonomy/umap_plots/README.md

-# TA Psychological Taxonomy of Anti-Vaccination Arguments: Systematic Literature Review and Text Modeling -- UMAP plots
+# A Psychological Taxonomy of Anti-Vaccination Arguments: Systematic Literature Review and Text Modeling -- UMAP plots

 Source code for the UMAP plots from A Psychological Taxonomy of Anti-Vaccination Arguments: Systematic Literature Review and Text Modeling (https://osf.io/e4yp6/)